short let regulations in UK

 Energy Performance Certificate

 The Energy Performance Certificate or EPC rates a property’s use of energy.
-The rating is between A (best) to G (worst).
-This certificate is valid for 10 years and shows information about how much energy the property consumes and steps to make it more energy efficient, if needed.
+The rating ranges from A (best) to G (worst).
+This certificate is valid for 10 years and provides information on how much energy the property consumes and, if needed, steps to make it more energy efficient.

 As of 2018, the minimum EPC rating is E for new properties or tenancy agreements.
 In 2020, all existing tenancies needed to meet the EPC rating E. This rating will rise to C before 2028 (new tenancies) and 2030 (existing tenancies).